ISO/IEC 14755

-ISO/IEC 14755 is a joint ISO and IEC standard for input methods to enter characters defined in ISO/IEC 10646, the international standard corresponding to the Unicode Standard.
+ISO/IEC 14755 is a joint International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) standard for input methods to enter characters defined in ISO/IEC 10646, the international standard corresponding to the Unicode Standard.
 As the repertoires of ISO/IEC 10646 and the Unicode Standard are identical, ISO/IEC 14755 therefore also describes methods for inputting Unicode characters.
 The standard was developed by ISO/IEC JTC 1/SC 35 User interfaces, and was published in August 1997.

 The standard describes four methods to handle ISO/IEC 10646 or Unicode characters: